-Peak Design Everyday Backpack V2 Review
+Peak Design Everyday Backpack Review (2023 Update)

 Peak Design first introduced the Everyday Backpack to the world as part of a very successful Kickstarter Campaign.
 That was back in 2015.

 Since it has remained relatively unchanged for a few years now and is still a worldwide success, it was only a matter of time before Peak Design ventured out and gave it a fresh update.

 The 20L Everyday Backpack is the favourite in my rather expansive collection of camera backpacks so when Peak Design first announced their new Everyday Line V2, I just had to know how much of an update it would really be.

 Feature-packed, award-winning camera backpack that keeps you organised and your gear secure.

 After a few months of wondering what kind of improvements Peak Design had made to the new version, I decided to purchase one to find out if it really is the best small camera backpack of the year.